artic-network/primalscheme3/README.md

 -   `-m/--msa`: The path to the MSA file(s).
 If multiple files are to be processed, then pass the paths separated by spaces.
 -   `-c/--cores`: The number of cores to use in Kmer digestion and thermo checking.
 Default is `1`.
--   `--ampliconsizemax`: The maximum size of an amplicon.
-Default is `1000`.
--   `--ampliconsizemin`: The minimum size of an amplicon.
-Default is `900`.
+-   `--ampliconsize`: The  size of an amplicon.
+Either provide one value and amplicons will be within ±10%.
+Provide two values to set min/max manualy.
--   `-p/--prefix`: The prefix used in the bedfile name.
-Default is `output`.
 -   `-o/--output`: The output directory of the primer.bed file.
 Default is `output`.
--   `--refnames`: The name of the reference used in the outputted bed file.
-If processing multiple MSA files, then pass the reference names separated by spaces.
-Default is `MSA`.
 -   `--force`: Override the output directory.
 If set, then any existing output directory will be overwritten.
 -   `--minoverlap`: The minimum amount of overlap between primers.
 Default is `20`.
 -   `--npools`: Number of pools to use.
 Default is `2`.
 -   `--bedfile`: Add primers to an existing bedfile.
 Note: The number of pools in bedfile \<= --npools.
 Primal-digest makes no attempt to validate primers or primer-primer interactions in the bedfile.
+-   `--mapping`: What should the primers be mapped to.
+Choice [`consensus`, `first`].
+Default is `consensus`.
+    - `consensus`: Uses the MSA consensus as the primer indexing system.
+    - `first`: Uses the first genome in the MSA as the primer indexing system.

 ## Advanced Arguments